 Great Leap Forward: Blackhawks Revival Comes Full Circle

-The franchise’s first Stanley Cup since 1961 induced a summer-long party in Chicago, the once-dying Blackhawks now the pride of the city.
+The franchise’s first championship since 1961 induced a summer-long party in Chicago; the once-dying Blackhawks now the pride of the city.
 A team that previously had difficulty filling half the stadium now played in front of crowds that made setting attendance records a matter of blasé routine.

 In the 2013 season, Chicago played half of the lockout-shortened season without losing a game in regulation.
 In the spring and summer, the Blackhawks once again took their fans on the ultimate playoff ride.